-If you are 701⁄2 or over and own an IRA, you can make a gift using a direct transfer of up to \$100,000 from an IRA to us (annual aggregate limit).
-Transferred amounts count toward the required minimum distribution if one is due, but no tax is due on the distribution.
+If you are 701⁄2 or over and own an IRA, you can make a gift using a direct transfer of funds from an IRA to us.
+Transferred amounts count toward the required minimum distribution if one is due, but no tax is due on the distribution (up to \$100,000 annually).
 At any time during the year, you simply notify your IRA custodian to make a direct transfer of funds from the IRA to us.